 - making a difference in your community

-If you are interested in becoming a volunteer simply submit a completed Volunteer Application Package, Youth Volunteer Application Form (if you are under the age of 18), or a Spiritual Care Application Package along with a completed Confidentiality and Privacy Agreement.
+If you are interested in becoming a volunteer simply submit a completed Volunteer Application Package- Youth Volunteer Application Form (if you are under the age of 18), or a Spiritual Care Volunteer Application Package along with a completed Saskatchewan Health Authority Confidentiality Agreement for Volunteers.

 For more information on volunteer services in the Cypress Health Region please send us an email or call the Volunteer Coordinator at 306.778.5114.